NLM-Reproducibility-Project/Repro_git_vcs_tutorial/README.md

  1 file changed, 1 insertion(+)
  create mode 100644 newfile
 $

-Only the changes that you have stages (using `git add`) will be included in the commit.
-To include all changes made to files in the repo, you can use `git commit -am`.
 ```

+Here, the `-m` parameter is used to specify a commit "message" to associate with the changes you've
+made.

+Note that when you use the command `git commit -m`, only the changes that you have stages (using
+`git add`) will be included in the commit.
+In order to include all changes made to files in the repo, you
+can use `git commit -am`.
+This will include all files already in the repo (i.e. previously added
+using `git add`) to the commit.

+So, to recap:

+- When you want to add a _new file_, use `git add <filename>` or `git add .`
+- When you want to save changes made to one or more _existing_ files in the repo, use
+  `git add <changed_file1> <changed_file2> ...` + `git commit -m "message"` or,
+  `git commit -am "message"` to include all modified files.

 ## 4. Pushing your changes to a remote repo (git push)